tektoncd/triggers/docs/clusterinterceptors.md

 - Accepts an HTTP `POST` request that contains an [`InterceptorRequest`](https://pkg.go.dev/github.com/tektoncd/triggers/pkg/apis/triggers/v1alpha1#InterceptorRequest) as a JSON body
-- Returns an HTTP 200 OK response that contains an [`InterceptorResponse`](https://pkg.go.dev/github.com/tektoncd/triggers/pkg/apis/triggers/v1alpha1#InterceptorResponse) as a JSON body
+- Returns an HTTP 200 OK response that contains an [`InterceptorResponse`](https://pkg.go.dev/github.com/tektoncd/triggers/pkg/apis/triggers/v1alpha1#InterceptorResponse) as a JSON body.
+If the trigger processing should continue, the interceptor should set the `continue` field in the response to `true`.
+If the processing should be stopped, the interceptor should set the `continue` field to `false` and also provide additional information detailing the error in the `status` field.
-- Returns a response other than HTTP 200 OK only if payload processing halts due to a catastrophic failure
+- Returns a response other than HTTP 200 OK only if payload processing halts due to a catastrophic failure.